RustFestEU/paris.rustfest.eu/location.md

 ### Entry requirements

-Even though Switzerland is not part of the European Union (EU), it is a member of the Schengen Agreement.
-EU and EEA citizens can enter Switzerland without a visa, as long as a valid ID card or passport can be presented.
-As usual, a visa granted for any Schengen member is valid in Switzerland as well.
+France is part of the European Union (EU), it is a member of the Schengen Agreement.
+EU and EEA citizens can enter France without a visa, as long as a valid ID card or passport can be presented.
+As usual, a visa granted for any Schengen member is valid in France as well.
 For more information, check out Wikivoyage on [Travelling around the Schengen Area](https://en.m.wikivoyage.org/wiki/Travelling_around_the_Schengen_Area).

 </section>